Mismatch between wages and cost of living

 Given the challenging circumstances, households might have to resort to earning side incomes or search for any possible means to make ends meet, i.e. join the informal sector.

-According to Minister in the Prime Minister’s Department (Economy) Datuk Seri Mustapa Mohamed, based on the estimates by DoSM after taking into account the pandemic, poverty rate could be lifted by 3% points from the current official 5.6%.
+According to Minister in the Prime Minister’s Department (Economy) Datuk Seri Mustapa Mohamed (pix), based on the estimates by DoSM after taking into account the pandemic, poverty rate could be lifted by 3% points from the current official 5.6%.

 So, we could see more than the previously-reported 405,441 households living in poverty due to the heavy blow from the crisis.